Small Houses in Multiple Occupation

-- Policy CP21 of the Submission Brighton and Hove City Plan Part One addresses proposals for new HMOs.
+- Policy CP21 of the Adopted Brighton & Hove City Plan Part One addresses proposals for new HMOs.

 - There are two types of licensing for Houses in Multiple Occupation (HMOs) in Brighton & Hove and further information can be found where a register of HMO licenses is also available to view.

 - You can read a copy of the article 4 direction [PDF, 713kb] itself.
 This includes a map showing the areas covered.